Swiss Capuns…a Vegan Variation

-My vegan variation is simple.
-The dough inside combines flour, starch, chickpea flour, soy milk and a bit of aquafaba to help bind everything.
+The dough inside combines flour, starch, chickpea flour, soy milk and a bit of aquafaba to help bind everything together.
 I combine some simple vegetables with a nice selection of mixed herbs to fold into the dough and that’s pretty much it.
 Once the dough is made, it is really only a matter of filling the softened leaves and finish cooking them in the oven.
-Twenty minutes later, the capuns are finished and a delicious meal awaits…probably with a bit of steamed potatoes and a glass or two of white wine.
+Twenty minutes later, the capuns are ready to serve and a delicious meal awaits…probably with a bit of steamed potatoes and a glass or two of white wine.

 Yield: makes about 24 capuns

 Subscription Required For This Content